In honor of Women’s History Month, American Masters revisits women in its documentary archive.

 In 1941 Lange was awarded a Guggenheim Fellowship, but she gave up the award in order to document the internment of Japanese Americans after the U.S. entered World War II.
 Her photos, taken on assignment by the agency leading the internment, the War Relocation Authority (WRA), were impounded by the U.S. Army.

 As America emerged into a world power, Lange bore witness to mass migration, increasing urbanization and the cost of war at home, bringing subjects alive, transmitting raw emotions and capturing the human condition.
-Dorothea Lange: Grab a Hunk of Lightning premieres on American Masters in August-September 2014.
+Watch Dorothea Lange: Grab a Hunk of Lightning online.
 It is directed by Lange’s granddaughter, a seasoned filmmaker who began her artistic awareness and vision at, literally, Lange’s feet.

 Photographer Annie Liebovitz (b.
 1949) got her first assignment in 1970: Jan Wenner of Rolling Stone Magazine hired her to take a portrait of John Lennon.
 Her shot made the cover of the January 21, 1971 issue and two years later she was named the magazine’s chief photographer.